-Upon the conclusion of the hearings, the Appeals Committee, by majority vote, shall decide whether the student has violated the Student Code of Conduct and whether the discipline sanction imposed fits the nature of the violation.
-The Appeals Committee-shall render its decision within three (3) working days of the conclusion of the hearing-may uphold, modify, or completely reverse the original decision as appropriate.
+Upon the conclusion of the hearings, the Appeals Committee, by majority vote, shall decide whether the student has violated the Student Code of Conduct and whether the sanction imposed fits the nature of the violation.
+The Appeals Committee may uphold, modify, or completely reverse the original decision as appropriate.

 A written summary of the findings must be provided and should the decision be modified it should be in accordance with one or more of the conditions delineated in this code.
-In all appeals, review of the discipline (as determined by the Dean of Student Services or such other designee of the President) by the Appeals Committee any modification of the original sanctions may not result in more severe discipline for the accused student.
+In all appeals, any modification of the original sanctions may not result in more severe discipline for the accused student.

-The findings of the Appeals Committee shall be forwarded to the President for imposition of action taken.
 The Appeals Committee shall render its decision in writing within three (3) College business days of the conclusion of the hearing.
 The findings of the Appeals Committee shall be forwarded to the President.